Dragoffs/Data/README.md

 # Data

-Repository to store dummy data.
+Repository to store dummy data and log parsing utilities

 ## Logging on Solace